-Recent changes to the Key Stage 3 National Curriculum requirements have allowed the school to condense the Key Stage 3 curriculum into two years.
+Changes to the Key Stage 3 National Curriculum requirements have allowed the school to condense the Key Stage 3 curriculum into two years.
 This allows us to set the right culture and build on achievements from primary school and give greater flexibility at Key Stage 4 ensuring that the rate of progress and level of challenge is maintained throughout.

-In light of qualification changes to the examination system at Key Stage 4, the school has made a number of changes to the Key Stage 4 programme for 2014/15 to create more time for the delivery of English and Mathematics and other EBacc subjects.
-It will be delivered over three years with all students having the opportunity of studying nine or ten GCSEs.
+In light of qualification changes to the examination system at Key Stage 4, the school has made a number of changes to the Key Stage 4 programme to create more time for the delivery of English and Mathematics and other English Baccalaureate (EBacc) subjects.
+The KS4 programme is delivered over three years with all students having the opportunity of studying at least ten GCSEs.

-The core curriculum consists of English (Literature and Language), Mathematics, Double or Separate Sciences (Biology, Chemistry and Physics) and Language.
-In addition to the Core offer, our students have the opportunity to choose an additional four options including Art, Business Studies, Drama, History, Geography, Food Technology, Product Design, additional Languages (Chinese, French, German, Latin and Spanish), Music, Physical Education, Religious Studies and Textiles Design.
+The core curriculum consists of English (Literature and Language), Mathematics, Combined or Separate Sciences (Biology, Chemistry and Physics), a Modern Foreign Language and a Humanities subject (Geography or History).
+Our students have the opportunity to choose four options (which must include a Humanities subject) from Art, Business Studies, Computer Studies, Drama, History, Geography, Food Preparation and Nutrition, additional Languages (Chinese, French, German, Latin and Spanish), Music, Physical Education, Religious Studies and Textiles Design.
 Students are encouraged to ensure that their combination of subject choices provides a broad and balanced learning experience.
 All students choose a combination of subjects that fulfils the requirements of the EBacc.